News & Articles

 Back to the point of this post, which is pressure washing cedar roofs.
 To put it plainly, there are three or four other companies in the Twin Cities area that claim to be professional cedar roof restoration firms that are in fact what we call ‘morally flexible’ when it comes to determining whether or not cedar roofs should be washed.
 These guys have never met a cedar roof they wouldn’t wash.
 That’s not a good thing (except for their bank account).
 A couple times a year we will speak with Dale and compare horror stories about what we are witnessing these other companies doing around town.
 It’s shocking.
 They rely on the trust of homeowners to sign contracts for the ‘restoration’ of their roofs only to leave behind damage that will most likely not be detected for years when their roof needs to be replaced prematurely.

-In the interest of full disclosure, we are miffed because we lose business to these companies, usually because we charge more.
-That’s why we have started a real list of real homeowners in the Minneapolis area that have had regrettable contact with the aforementioned hacks and subsequently called us to fix the result or replace the roof altogether.
+Are we are bitter because we lose business to these companies?
+Yes.
+Although the only reason we find homeowners chooses those guys is that they charge a lot less than we do.
+We have started a list of real homeowners in the Minneapolis area that have had regrettable contact with the aforementioned hacks and subsequently called us to fix the result or replace the roof altogether.
 Want to speak with them?
 Just ask Steve.

 Here is a Kuhl Case Study on such a situation.
 A roof washing company used dinky, low-volume, high pressure machinery to wash this poor woman’s roof and the results weren’t pretty.